ILXNAH/k8s-keycloak-dashboard/docs/day2.md

 - Meets the requirement to deploy Keycloak independently
 - Avoids H2 (uses external Postgres)
 - Helm is reusable and customizable
-- Allows us to inject secrets and config via `values.yaml`
+- Allows to inject secrets and config via `values.yaml`

 ---